-The transfer from the General Fund to the Capital Projects Fund was to cover administration expenditures.
+The transfer from the General Fund to the Capital Projects Fund was to cover prior year administration expenditures.

-The transfer from the Capital Projects Fund to the Debt Service Fund was to fund initial deposits into the capitalized interest fund and reserve fund from bond proceeds.
+The transfer from the Capital Projects Fund to the Debt Service Fund was to close the Cost of Issuance Fund.

 NOTE 9 RISK MANAGEMENT